Sofic Mean Length: Introduction

-This question has been studied and answered affirmatively for amenable groups $\Gamma$ (see Section~\ref{S-amenable mean length} for detail).
+This question has been studied and answered affirmatively for amenable groups $\Gamma$ (see Section~\ref{S-amenable mean length} for details).
 It was studied by Salce-Zanardo and Salce-V\'{a}mos-Virili in \cite{SZ, SVV} for $\Gamma=\Zb$ in the case $\rL$ is discrete in the sense that the set of finite values of $\rL$ is order isomorphic to $\Nb$, and by Salce-Virili in \cite{SV} for $\Gamma=\Zb^d$, with motivation from the entropy theory for algebraic actions.
 Elek considered finitely generated left $R\Gamma$-modules for any field $R$ and any amenable group $\Gamma$ \cite{Elek03}.
-We studied the case $\rL(R)<+\infty$ for amenable groups $\Gamma$ in \cite{LL}, and used $\mL$ to establish the correspondence between the mean dimension for algebraic actions of amenable groups and the von Neumann-L\"{u}ck rank of left $\Zb\Gamma$-modules in the $L^2$-invariants theory.
+We studied the case $\rL(R)<+\infty$ for amenable groups $\Gamma$ in \cite{LL}, and used $\mL$ in the special case $R=\Zb$ and $\rL(\sM)=\dim_\Qb(\Qb\otimes_\Zb \sM)$ to establish a correspondence between the mean dimension for algebraic actions of amenable groups and the von Neumann-L\"{u}ck rank of left $\Zb\Gamma$-modules in the theory of $L^2$-invariants.
 Virili considered discrete $\rL$ for amenable groups in \cite{ViriliA}, and used $\mL$ to show that $R\Gamma$ for left Noetherian $R$ and amenable $\Gamma$ is stably direct finite.
 It turns out that when $\rL(R)=+\infty$, the suitable domain for $\mL$ is the class of left $R\Gamma$-modules $\cM$ which are {\it locally $\rL$-finite} in the sense that every finitely generated $R$-submodule of $\cM$ has finite $\rL$-length.

 For nonamenable groups, the above question is hopeless, since the answer is already negative for the free group $\Fb_2$ with $2$ generators.
 Indeed, it is well known \cite{Passman77} that, as a left $R\Fb_2$-module, $R\Fb_2$ contains $R\Fb_2\oplus R\Fb_2$ as a submodule, violating the monotonicity of $\mL$ (see Example~\ref{E-free group} below for more on this example).
-Interesting enough, if we take $R=\Zb/2\Zb$, then the algebraic actions of $\Fb_2$ associated to these modules is exactly the Ornstein-Weiss example \cite[page 138]{OW} of the Bernoulli shift over $\Fb_2$ with $2$ symbols factoring onto the Bernoulli shift with $4$ symbols, which had been an obstruction to developing an entropy theory for nonamenable group actions for many years until the work of Bowen in \cite{Bowen10}.
+Interestingly enough, if we take $R=\Zb/2\Zb$, then the embedding $R\Fb_2\oplus R\Fb_2\hookrightarrow R\Fb_2$ of left $R\Fb_2$-modules yields a factor map from the algebraic action of $\Fb_2$ associated to $R\Fb_2$ to the algebraic action of $\Fb_2$ associated to $R\Fb_2\oplus R\Fb_2$, which is exactly the Ornstein-Weiss example \cite[page 138]{OW} of a factor map from the Bernoulli shift over $\Fb_2$ with $2$ symbols to the Bernoulli shift over $\Fb_2$ with $4$ symbols (this example had been an obstruction to developing an entropy theory for nonamenable group actions for many years until the work of Bowen in \cite{Bowen10}).